HR policy - Guide to faculty promotions and portfolio development at UW-La Crosse

 Examples of scholarly activity include: basic and applied research, new applications of existing knowledge, integration of knowledge, creative endeavors and the development and/or analysis of pedagogical methods.

 Expectations.
 The JPC expects that successful candidates for promotion have a record of ongoing scholarly activity and evidence that external peer review has judged it to be of value.
 The JPC recognizes that the nature of scholarly activity varies considerably among disciplines, and so does not demand that all such activities fit the same mold.
 Although the JPC will look to departmental definitions of scholarship for guidance, there is an expectation that the evidence of a candidate’s scholarly program will meet the general description of scholarly activity described above.
 When scholarship is collaborative (with students or colleagues) the nature of the candidate’s involvement should be indicated and its contribution to the candidate’s on-going program of scholarship discussed.
 The JPC focuses on the quality, and not necessarily the quantity, of scholarly activity in an attempt to judge the scholarly activity as part of a candidate’s overall record.
+The candidate should include the most recent or final documents in pdf format of research and scholarly activities (e.g., journal articles, book chapters, etc.) in the appendices of their individual promotion report.
+For presentations and posters, the abstract can be provided in the text box or as a pdf and if there is a full paper or poster available developed for the conference, the most complete outcome should be attached as a pdf.

 Evidence.
 The evidentiary material provided to the JPC may vary considerably from candidate to candidate, even within the same discipline, depending to a large extent on the type of scholarship program that the candidate has chosen to pursue.
 For example, if a promotion candidate has elected to pursue a scholarly program of original research, in which the activities are intended to advance basic knowledge (or the application of knowledge) within a discipline, the primary evidence of the success would consist of articles published in scholarly-refereed journals, monographs published by recognized academic publishers and presentations at national or regional professional conferences.
 In this situation, the candidate should provide as much evidence as possible regarding the selection process used for publications or presentations, such as acceptance percentages, impact factors, and the refereeing or judging process.
 In the cases of multiple authorship, the candidate should provide evidence of the role he or she played in the creation of the work.